Think back to the time when you walked through the door or logged into your first Toastmasters meeting. Did you know what to expect?

 The Pathways learning experience is the Toastmasters education program, a flexible and interactive way to build real-world, transferable skills at your own pace.
 When joining Toastmasters, members can choose from 11 paths with 300 unique competencies designed to highlight a specific skill set.
 The paths include Dynamic Leadership, Effective Coaching, Engaging Humor, Innovative Planning, Leadership Development, Motivational Strategies, Persuasive Influence, Presentation Mastery, Strategic Relationships, Team Collaboration, and Visionary Communication.

-Each path has five levels, increasing in difficulty as the member progresses through each level.
-Level One includes the Ice Breaker, a member’s first speech before a club.
+Each path has five levels, increasing in complexity as the member progresses through each level.
+Level 1 includes the Ice Breaker, a member’s first speech before a club.
 (Guests can sample the Ice Breaker Project to get a feel for how projects are structured.)

 Levels 3 through 5 include a number of electives designed to engage members in developing new skills.
 Some electives include Creating a Social Media Presence, Developing a Podcast, and Leading a Panel Discussion.